MrEquarell/lametric-shopify-app/README.md

 Write this command line in your terminal from your root project folder.<br />
 npm install --save koa @shopify/koa-shopify-auth dotenv koa-session isomorphic-fetch

+## Install App Bridge React and js-cookie

+Write this command line in your terminal from your root project folder.<br />
+npm install --save @shopify/app-bridge-react js-cookie

 ### `npm run dev`

 Runs the app in the development mode.<br />